MariaDB4j/MariaDB4j/DBs/readme.txt

-This folders contains, per platform, the bin/mysql_install_db, mysqld, mysql, mysqlcheck, my_print_defaults & share/*
+These folders contains, per platform and version, the bin/mysql_install_db, mysqld, mysql, mysqlcheck, my_print_defaults & share/*

 These files come from a standard MariaDB distribution.